macph/easement-curve/docs/guide.md

 Starting up the GUI gives you this:

-- There are two methods of calculating easement curves - you can select them with the 'Select method' menu.
+- There are two methods of calculating easement curves - you can select them with the `Select method` menu.
 Below is a short description of what each method does.
 - Then there is the speed tolerance and minimum radius.
-The speed tolerance determines how long the easement curves are, and it scales linearlly - if you double the speed tolerance the length between specific radii of curvature is also doubled.
+The speed tolerance determines how long the easement curves are, and it scales linearly - if you double the speed tolerance the length between specific radii of curvature is also doubled.
 The minimum radius of curvature sets an upper limit on the curvature.
 - The `Clear` button clears away all the fields in the 'Curve data' section.
 The `Calculate` button does what it says on the tin.
 - At the bottom is the table which gives you the easement curve coordinates you need to recreate the curve in Train Simulator.